RFK Racing in the NASCAR Cup Series: Car No. 97 history

-The No. 97 car raced for the first time at the 1993 fall event at Charlotte Motor Speedway.
+The No. 97 car raced for the first time at the 1993 fall event at Charlotte.
 Sponsored by Kleenex and owned by Greg Pollex, Chad Little was the driver.
 Little and Pollex ran part-time for four years with various sponsorships until 1997, when they ran full-time with backing from John Deere.
 However, after experiencing financial and performance struggles, Roush bought the team three-quarters of the way through the season, becoming the fifth Roush Racing entry.
 Little qualified for 27 out of 32 races that year.
 The team returned in 1998, with Little signing a multi-year contract, and the car changing to the Ford nameplate from Pontiac.

 Despite missing the spring Atlanta race, Little finished a career-best second at the Texas 500 and finished 15th in points.
 After that, the performance of the team slipped, and midway through 2000 it was announced that Little would leave the team.